 You might have had this idea many times and I don’t think it’s new.
 All of our ideas are based on something.

-But when taking a camera in your hands and especially if you feel inspired try to listen to your feelings.
+When taking a camera in your hands and especially if you feel inspired try to listen to your feelings.
 Make a few sketches and try to show those feelings.
 It can be abstract, it can be a self-portrait or a shot with a crazy angle, series.
 Anything.

 Create Emotion In Photography